joolof/DDiT/README.md

 ### Recent changes

-- 2021/06/04: the vertical density profile is now an exponential fall-off, whch gives more liberty when trying to constrain the scale height of debris disks.
-There is an additional free parameter `ga`.
+- 2021/06/04: the vertical density profile is now an exponential fall-off, which gives more liberty when trying to constrain the scale height of debris disks.
+There is an additional free parameter `gamma` to control the fall-off (see Augereau et al. 1999).